fal-works/wronganswer/README.md

 The above will display a list of import statements that can be resolved.

-### Caveats

-- As you can see by the `help` command, this works only for wronganswer modules!
+- As you can see by the `help` command, `bundle` works only with module-level imports of wronganswer modules.
-- Also avoid importing particular functions/variables directly.
 - Make sure that the emitted code is working properly before submitting it.